Craig Latta

 Squeak Smalltalk, for a home media

 network system which later became MediaWire.
+That

 I then went to the IBM T.J.
 Watson Research